benjaminw1030/dnd-character-creator/README.md

 * 4:52 PM diagramming new character based on API options
 ### 12/8/2021
 * 6:20 PM watched https://www.youtube.com/watch?v=gpfP60KjmZU to integrate C# and React.
+* 7:40 PM decided to switch to firebase/firestore for ease of hosting, will make api calls to DND and pull user characters from database